 It is important that you and your advisor fill out this form together and in detail so that everyone will know what milestones you should achieve at different points during the semester, how often you will meet per week, and how you will be graded.
 The amount of work expected per a week is comparable to a regular physics course, about ten hours, and most advisors meet with their advisees at least once per week for at least an hour.
 Typical deliverables involve one or more of the following: writing a paper, keeping a detailed lab book, constructing and testing an experimental apparatus, analyzing a dataset, writing and applying a computer code, preparing and giving an oral presentation using presentation software, preparing and presenting a poster at the annual Department poster meeting or at a professional conference, or writing a thesis.

 The DUS may iterate with you on content.
-You will receive a permission number to add the course before the drop/add deadline.
+If you meet the submission deadline, you will receive a permission number to add the course before the drop/add deadline.